suhani178/SQL_Journey/Day_02/notes.md

 FROM EMPLOYEE
 WHERE SAL > 3000;

-This only displays matching employees.
+This only displays matching rows.
+The other rows remain unchanged in the table.

-Employees with salary `3000` or below still exist in the table.

 ---

-# 16. Basic SQL Query Pattern
+## 16. Basic Query Pattern

-The basic pattern learned today is:
+The basic SQL query pattern learned in Day 02 is:

 SELECT columns
 FROM table_name